WorkOfStan/mycms/README.md

 $MyCMS->renderLatte(DIR_TEMPLATE_CACHE, "\\vendor\\ProjectName\\Latte\\CustomFilters::common", $params);
 ```

-Files `process.php` and `admin-process.php` MUST exist and process forms.
+Files `process.php` and `admin-process.php` MUST exist as they process forms.

 Note: `$MyCMS` name is expected by `ProjectSpecific extends ProjectCommon` class (@todo replace global $MyCMS by parameter handling)

 ## Deployment

 ### `/dist`
-Folder `/dist` contains initial *distribution* files for a new project using MyCMS, therefore copy it to your new project folder in order to easily start.
+Folder `/dist` contains initial *distribution* files for a new project using MyCMS, therefore copy it to your new project folder in order to start easily.
 Replace the string `MYCMSPROJECTNAMESPACE` with your project namespace.
+(TODO: rector...)
 Replace the string `MYCMSPROJECTSPECIFIC` with other site specific information (Brand, Twitter address, phone number, database table_prefix in phinx.yml...).
-If you want to use your own table name prefix, it is recommanded to change database related strings before first running [`./build.sh`](dist/build.sh).
+If you want to use your own table name prefix, please change the database related strings before first running [`./build.sh`](dist/build.sh).

 To adapt the content and its structure either adapt migrations [content_table](dist/db/migrations/20200607204634_content_table.php) and [content_example](dist/db/migrations/20200703213436_content_example.php)
 before first running build